toolsdark/emailspooferbot/README.md

 <br>
 <hr>
 Welcome to EmailSender Bot !!
 Email spoofing is a common tactic used by cybercriminals to deceive recipients by sending emails that appear to come from a trusted source.
 These fraudulent emails can lead to phishing attacks, data breaches, and other security threats.
-Protecting yourself and your organization against email spoofing is crucial.

 ## Features

 - **Simplicity:** Send emails with just a few lines of code or through an easy-to-use web interface.